scepman/deploy/SCEPman2x-Deployment.md

 Log in with an AAD Administrator account and visit this site.
 Click on a deployment link:

 - Production channel is still on SCEPman 1.x
-- Beta Channel is still on SCEPman 1.x
+- <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fscepman%2Finstall%2Fmaster%2Fazuredeploy-beta.json" target="_blank">Beta Channel</a>
 - <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fscepman%2Finstall%2Fmaster%2Fazuredeploy-internal.json" target="_blank">Internal Channel</a>

 Fill out the values in the form, similar to this screenshot: